remibacha/kwClustersR/README.md

 # kwClustersR
-This R script helps you to create clusters from a keyword list to speed up your SEO keyword research.
+This R package helps you to create clusters from a keyword list to speed up your SEO keyword research.
+It uses the Jaro Winkler distance algorithm to create clusters.
+You can specify the cluster ratio to manage the size of your keywords groups.
+Try several ratio to adjust your keyword clusterisation.

 The script is explained step by step on my blog post "[Clusteriser ses mots-clés avec R](https://remibacha.com/clusteriser-mots-cles/) (French)"

 ## Install